-X An object of type gsDesign or gsProbability theta a vector with $\theta$ value(s) at which conditional power is to be computed; for gsCP() if NULL, an estimated value of $\theta$ based on the interim test statistic (zi/sqrt(x\$n.I[i])) as well as at x\$theta is computed.
-For gsPosterior, this may be a scalar or an interval; for gsPP and gsCP, this must be a scalar. i analysis at which interim z-value is given; must be from 1 to x\$k-1 zi interim z-value at analysis i (scalar) r Integer value controlling grid for numerical integration as in Jennison and Turnbull (2000); default is 18, range is 1 to 80.
-Larger values provide larger number of grid points and greater accuracy.
-Normally r will not be changed by the user. wgts Weights to be used with grid points in theta.
+х An object of type gsDesign or gsProbability theta a vector with $\theta$ value(s) at which conditional power is to be computed; for gsCP() if NULL, an estimated value of $\theta$ based on the interim test statistic (zi/sqrt(x\$n.I[i])) as well as at x\$theta is computed.
+For gsPosterior, this may be a scalar or an interval; for gsPP and gsCP, this must be a scalar. i analysis at which interim z-value is given; must be from 1 to x\$k-1 zi interim z-value at analysis i (scalar) r Integer value (>= 1 and <= 80) controlling the number of numerical integra- tion grid points.
+Default is 18, as recommended by Jennison and Turnbull (2000).
+Grid points are spread out in the tails for accurate probability calcu- lations.
+Larger values provide more grid points and greater accuracy but slow down computation.
+Jennison and Turnbull (p.
+350) note an accuracy of $10^{-6}$ with r = 16.
+This parameter is normally not changed by users. wgts Weights to be used with grid points in theta.
 Length can be one if weights are equal, otherwise should be the same length as theta.
 Values should be positive, but do not need to sum to 1. total The default of total=TRUE produces the combined probability for all planned analyses after the interim analysis specified in i.
-Otherwise, information on each analysis is provided separately.
+Otherwise, information on each analysis is provided separately. ------- -- j specific analysis for which prediction is being made; must be >i and no more than $x$ k level The level to be used for Bayes credible intervals (which approach confidence in- tervals for vague priors).
+The default level=.95 corresponds to a 95% credible interval. level=0 provides a point estimate rather than an interval. prior provides a prior distribution in the form produced by normalGrid gsCP() returns an object of the class gsProbability.
+Based on the input design and the interim test statistic, the output gsDesign object has bounds for test statistics computed based on solely on observations after interim i.
+Boundary crossing probabilities are computed for the input $\theta$ values.
+See manual and examples.